SofiaN-t/FMT-Progreso/Guide.md

 streamlit run app\Map.py
 ```

 The map page should be automatically opened in your web browser.
 If not, a local URL should be printed on your prompt, which you can follow.
 There is a left sidebar which you can use to navigate between pages.
 Below this, you find the filtering area as mentioned above.
 Selecting and de-selecting will automatically change the map that you can find on the right (this, will take some time).
 The user can zoom-in and zoom-out of the map by using the button on the top left corner.
-On the right top corner, there is a toggle button which can be used to select which datasets will be visible on the map, which can be moved using the cursor, as any other map.
-On the bottom left corner, the legend can be found
+On the right top corner, there is a toggle button which can be used to select which datasets will be visible on the map.
+On the bottom left corner, the legend can be found.

 Navigating to the second page, a table in standard format can be found, showing the intersections.
 The table can be downloaded by pressing the download button appearing at the top right corner of the table when hovering over it.